Cyclic redundancy check: Designing polynomials

 The selection of the generator polynomial is the most important part of implementing the CRC algorithm.
 The polynomial must be chosen to maximize the error-detecting capabilities while minimizing overall collision probabilities.

 The most important attribute of the polynomial is its length (largest degree(exponent) +1 of any one term in the polynomial), because of its direct influence on the length of the computed check value.

 The most commonly used polynomial lengths are 9 bits (CRC-8), 17 bits (CRC-16), 33 bits (CRC-32), and 65 bits (CRC-64).
+Note that because the remainder (and therefore the checksum) is one bit less, these correspond 1, 2, 4, and 8 byte checksums.

 A CRC is called an n-bit CRC when its check value is n-bits.
 For a given n, multiple CRCs are possible, each with a different polynomial.
 Such a polynomial has highest degree n, and hence n + 1 terms (the polynomial has a length of n + 1).
 The remainder has length n.
 The CRC has a name of the form CRC-n-XXX.

 The design of the CRC polynomial depends on the maximum total length of the block to be protected (data + CRC bits), the desired error protection features, and the type of resources for implementing the CRC, as well as the desired performance.
 A common misconception is that the "best" CRC polynomials are derived from either irreducible polynomials or irreducible polynomials times the factor 1 + x, which adds to the code the ability to detect all errors affecting an odd number of bits.
 In reality, all the factors described above should enter into the selection of the polynomial and may lead to a reducible polynomial.
 However, choosing a reducible polynomial will result in a certain proportion of missed errors, due to the quotient ring having zero divisors.